Dynamic Spatial Sparsification for Efficient Vision Transformers and Convolutional Neural Networks: Method

 \subsubsection{Asymmetric Computation with Fast and Slow Paths}

-Recent state-of-the-art vision models follow the meta architecture of Transformers~\cite{vaswani2017attention}, where the basic building block consists a mixing sub-layer like depth-wise convolution layer~\cite{howard2017mobilenets,liu2022convnet} and multi-head self-attention layer~\cite{vaswani2017attention,dosovitskiy2020vit,liu2021swin} to capture spatial relations and a MLP sub-layer (\ie, feed-forward network, FFN) to perform point-wise processing.
+Recent state-of-the-art vision models follow the meta-architecture of Transformers~\cite{vaswani2017attention}, where the basic building block consists of a mixing sub-layer like depth-wise convolution layer~\cite{howard2017mobilenets,liu2022convnet} and multi-head self-attention layer~\cite{vaswani2017attention,dosovitskiy2020vit,liu2021swin} to capture spatial relations and an MLP sub-layer (\ie, feed-forward network, FFN) to perform point-wise processing.
 Given the input feature $\mathbf{x}\in\mathbb{R}^{H\times W\times C}$, the building block can be written as:

 Since FFNs contribute the majority of computation in such networks and the point-wise layers are also compatible with unstructured features, we propose to introduce asymmetric computation to the FFN sub-layers while keeping the structures of the inputs of the mixing sub-layer unchanged.
 To this end, we introduce a new lightweight \emph{fast path} $\phi^{\text{fast}}$ to each block and regard the existing FFN layer as the \emph{slow path} $\phi^{\text{slow}}$.
 Specifically, given the prediction module decision $\mathbf{D}$ representing the importance of each spatial location, we can first \emph{split} the features after the spatial mixing sub-layer into two groups $\bm{x}_1$ and $\bm{x}_2$, which represents the informative and less informative features respectively.
 Then, we can use the slow and fast paths to process these two groups of features separately.
 Lastly, the two groups of features are reassembled based on their original spatial positions to ensure that the structure of the output is unchanged.
 The modified block can be written as: